Intersex rights in the United Kingdom: History

-Hywel the Good's laws, c.
-940 CE, include a definition on the rights of hermaphrodites in Wales.
-Henry de Bracton's De Legibus et Consuetudinibus Angliae ("On the Laws and Customs of England"), c.
-1235, classifies mankind as "male, female, or hermaphrodite", and "A hermaphrodite is classed with male or female according to the predominance of the sexual organs."
-The 17th-century English jurist and judge Edward Coke (Lord Coke), wrote in his Institutes of the Lawes of England on laws of succession stating, "Every heire is either a male, a female, or an hermaphrodite, that is both male and female.
+English jurist and judge Edward Coke (Lord Coke), wrote in his Institutes of the Lawes of England on laws of succession stating, "Every heire is either a male, a female, or an hermaphrodite, that is both male and female.
 And an hermaphrodite (which is also called Androgynus) shall be heire, either as male or female, according to that kind of sexe which doth prevaile."
 The Institutes are widely held to be a foundation of common law.

-Accounts of intersex people include Hereford Mappa Mundi, a medieval map of the known world (c.1300), includes a hermaphrodite, outside the borders of the world known to its makers.
-In the mid 19th-century, The Welshman newspaper published an account of a child on 7 November 1851.
+Accounts of intersex people include, in the mid 19th-century, The Welshman newspaper published an account of a child on 7 November 1851.
 Another case was reported in 1906 by The Cambrian newspaper in Wales, on the death in Cardiff of an intersex child who, at post-mortem examination, was determined to be a girl.
 Known historical intersex figures in the UK include Sir Ewan Forbes (1912–1991), 11th Baronet of Craigievar, Dawn Langley Simmons (1937 or 1922 to 2000), English author and biographer, and Georgina Somerset (née Turtle) (1923–2013), the first openly intersex person in the UK.
 Prominent present day individuals include "national LGBT treasure" Seven Graham, writer Iain Morland, Lady Colin Campbell, author of Guide to Being a Modern Lady, Lisa Lee Dark, Welsh opera singer and voice actress, Dee Palmer of Jethro Tull, and Caroline Cossey.

-The first recorded suggestion to replace the term 'hermaphrodite' with 'intersex', in medicine, came from British physician Cawadias in the 1940s.
+The first recorded suggestion to replace the term 'hermaphrodite' with 'intersex', in medicine, came from British physician Alexander Polycleitos Cawadias in the 1940s.
 This suggestion was taken up by other physicians in the UK during the 1960s.

 The Androgen Insensitivity Syndrome Support Group (UK) established in 1988, three years after an equivalent Australian group, and some years before the (now-defunct) Intersex Society of North America (ISNA).
 It has since been joined by Organisation Intersex International UK, Intersex UK and the UK Intersex Association (UKIA).

 Intersex UK co-founder Holly Greenberry spoke at the "first United Nations Human Rights Council side event on intersex issues" in March 2014, alongside Mauro Cabral and representatives of Organisation Intersex International Australia and Zwischengeschlecht.
 She was also quoted in a feature in The Independent stating: "We are at a tipping point ...
 Most intelligent human beings would be completely surprised and utterly dismayed at the civil inequality and human rights abuses that healthy intersex children and young adults are facing."

-In a 2017 BBC News report, a representative of the Androgen Insensitivity Syndrome Support Group stated that doctors routinely withheld truth about patients' diagnoses from their patients up until 2012.
+In a 2017 BBC News report, a representative of the Androgen Insensitivity Syndrome Support Group stated that, until 2012, doctors routinely withheld truth about patients' diagnoses from their patients.